-This book examines the history of creative applications of photovoltaic solar power, including sound art, wearable technology, public art, industrial design, digital media, building integrated design, and many others.
+This book examines the history of creative applications of photovoltaic (PV) solar power, including sound art, wearable technology, public art, industrial design, digital media, building integrated design, and many others.

 The growth in artists and designers incorporating solar power into their work reflects broader social, economic, and political events.
-As the cost of photovoltaic cells has come down, they have become more accessible and have found their way into a growing range of design applications and artistic practices.
+As the cost of PV cells has come down, they have become more accessible and have found their way into a growing range of design applications and artistic practices.
 As climate change continues to transform our environment and becomes a greater public concern, the importance of integrating sustainable energy technologies into our culture grows as well.

 The book will be of interest to scholars working in art history, design history, design studies, environmental studies, environmental humanities, and sustainable energy design.